 Many empirical studies have shown that the KMDD is very versatile and its effects are large and sustainable (Lind, 2015; Nowak et al., 2013).
 Only few sessions of 90 minutes are needed to produce measurable results.
 However, the KMDD teacher must be well trained in order to use this method effectively and responsibly.

-Training and certification programs are offered by Georg Lind in cooperation with various institutions of higher edurcation world-wide (KMDD-Flyer).
+Training and certification programs are offered by Georg Lind in cooperation with various institutions of higher education world-wide (KMDD-Flyer).
 A masters program for educating KMDD-Trainers (professors) is in preparation.

 A full account of the KMDD is given in Georg Lind's book "Morality can be taught" (Berlin: Logos, in press).
 The German edition already available: "Moral ist lehrbar" (Berlin: Logos, 2015)... more

-Fostering moral competence is the key aim of the Konstanz Method of Dilemma Discussion (KMDD).
-While most programs of moral and character education aim to foster moral attitudes, orientations, or values, the KMDD is to foster the competence aspect of morality.
+Fostering moral competence is the key aim of the Discussion Theater (DT) and the Konstanz Method of Dilemma Discussion (KMDD).
+While most programs of moral and character education aim to foster moral attitudes, orientations, or values, KMDD and DT are to foster the competence aspect of morality.
 At the beginning I based my research on Kohlberg's (1964) concept of moral judgment competence, which he defined as

 Therefore, we now define